sefinek24/Sefinek-Blocklist-Collection/tutorials/How to install Pi-hole.md

 Here's a step-by-step guide to installing and configuring Pi-hole on your device:

 ### 🔧 Step 1: Install Pi-hole
-To use Pi-hole, you need to install it on your device.
-You can do this by following the instructions on the Pi-hole website: https://pi-hole.net.
+In order to use Pi-hole, you will need to install it on your device.
+Follow the instructions provided on the Pi-hole website: https://docs.pi-hole.net/main/basic-install to complete the installation process.
+Make sure to check the requirements before installing, which are available here: https://docs.pi-hole.net/main/prerequisites.

 ### 🌐 Step 2: Configure Pi-hole
 After installing Pi-hole, you need to configure it to work with your network by setting it as your DNS server.